Trailblazerr1/trailblazerr1.github.io/_posts/2017-04-30-falling-for-her.md

 title: Falling for her
 subtitle: When you have head full of conversations.
 ---
 "Two months of holidays at last." she patted gleefully on my back.
-"It is going to be ..." she paused, tilted her head sideways and forced herself into my eyes.
+"It is going to be..." she paused, tilted her head sideways and forced herself into my eyes.

 "You aren't happy.
 I can see it?"